 - I told my Dad to drop me at ISBT Kashmiri Gate.
-It was 2200 Hours at that time.
-I reached ISBT Kashmiri gate at 11 pm.
-During my time in the car, I was thinking about what will I do how will I reach and all that because initially it was meant to be a car trip to Bir with my 4 friends.
+It was 22:00 hours at that time.
+I reached the ISBT Kashmiri gate at 11 pm.
+During my time in the car, I was thinking about what will I do, how will I reach and all that because initially it was meant to be a car trip to Bir with my 4 friends.

-- I got down from the car hugged Dad goodbye and started walking towards the BUS STAND.
-After inquiring I came to know that direct Volvo to Baijnath (Nearest Bus Station TO Bir) was full and was about to leave.
-There was a line with people shouting at the HRTC conductors to give them the tickets of local bus which was going to Kangra valley.
+- I got down from the car hugged my Dad and started walking towards the BUS STAND.
+After inquiring I came to know that direct Volvo to Baijnath (Nearest Bus Station to Bir) was full and was about to leave.
+There was a line of people shouting at the HRTC conductors to give them the tickets of a local bus which was going to Kangra valley.
 I also got into the line as I knew from Kangra I will get a bus to Baijnath.

 - The best roadways of India had one major problem of selling local bus tickets in Delhi.
 There was one conductor with 3-4 lines.
 There was no system or anyone trying to make a single line.
 As I was at the end of the line tickets were sold out and the bus went away.

 - It was 11.30 pm and I was left thinking about what to do.
-As it happens with me my mind started to think about other options.
+My mind started thinking about other options.
 I cut my journey into 3-4 half.
 The first half was reaching Chandigarh by VOLVO which was standing next to HRTC and had a small line.
 I thought of reaching Chandigarh first and from there I will take the CTU(Chandigarh transport undertaking) bus till Baijnath.

 9th April 2016

-- The Volvo reached Chandigarh at 0400 Hours at sector 17 Chandigarh bus stand.
+- The Volvo reached Chandigarh at 04:00 Hours at sector 17 Chandigarh bus stand.
 As Himachal buses stand at sec 43 bus stand I took the auto which cost me INR 100.
-On reaching SEC 43 the situation was more and more annoying.
-There was a single bus to Kangra already full and huge line was there for the tickets.
+On reaching SEC 43, the situation got annoying.
+There was a single bus to Kangra already full and a huge line was there for the tickets.

 - Due to the Hindu festival of Navratri, all buses were jam-packed.
-I met 2-3 people who were also going towards Kangra and they told me they are waiting since 0200 Hours.
+I met 2-3 people who were also going towards Kangra and they told me they have been waiting for 2 Hours.
 On inquiring with HRTC officials they said most of the buses are coming from Delhi and are already Full.

-- CTU operators told Baijnath bus will come at 0630 Hours.
+- CTU operators told the Baijnath bus will come at 06:30 Hours.
 You can wait until then.
 On seeing the situation I was not sure if I will get the ticket for this bus also.
 I searched for people going to Kangra and in the end, found four people who were willing to take a cab.
 On asking cab fares best price was 4200 drop to Kangra and we all agreed.
-We left Chandigarh Sec 43 bus stand at 0445 Hours.
+We left Chandigarh Sec 43 bus stand at 04:45 Hours.

 - The journey till Kangra was sleepy.
-Taking a 10 min tea break in between we reached Kangra Bus stand at 0915 Hours
+Taking 10 min tea break in between we reached Kangra Bus stand at 09:15 Hours

-- As I said goodbye to the other 4 people, I inquired about buses till Baijnath and came to know frequent buses apply on this route.
-I took the local HRTC bus from Kangra at 0940 Hours.
-The bus price was INR 75 till Baijnath
+- I said goodbye to the other 4 people, inquired about buses till Baijnath and came to know frequent buses run on this route.
+I took the local HRTC bus from Kangra at 09:40 Hours.
+The bus price was INR 75 till Baijnath.

-- The journey from Kangra TO Baijnath was amazing.
-The landscape was meadows.
-Greenery both sides as the bus went on with the journey.
-There were not many hills as the journey was through the Kangra valley.
-As I reached Palampur bus stand the landscape slowly changed from valley to hills.
+- The journey from Kangra to Baijnath was amazing with beautiful meadows and a lot of greenery on both sides of the road.
+As I reached Palampur bus stand the landscape slowly changed from the valley to hills.
 Palampur is a beautiful city in Kangra district which is famous for its tea gardens and also the famous toy train that passes through these tea gardens.

-- The bus reached Baijnath at 1210 Hours.
-I got down and asked for Bir bus.
+- The bus reached Baijnath at 12:10 Hours.
+I got down and asked for the Bir bus.
 A bus was standing right next to me which was going to Bir.
 Aggarwal bus services operate from Palampur to Bir via Baijnath.
-It’s a MINIBUS and charges are INR 20 till BIR
+It’s a MINIBUS and charges are INR 20 till BIR.

-- As the journey from Baijnath to Bir started, soon hills were gone and there came greenery all over.
-Tea gardens, Step farming etc. Bir was all about greenery and off course paragliding.
+- As the journey from Baijnath to Bir started, soon hills were gone and there came the greenery all over.
+Tea gardens, Step farming, etc. Bir was all about greenery and of course paragliding.

 - During the journey, you could see Paragliders in the sky and it felt nice to be in a place like this.
-We entered Bir from Tibetan colony.
+We entered Bir from the Tibetan colony.
 Some people got down there while others like me went up till the Bir Bus stop which is at the end of Bir (where my tour operator office was located).
-I reached Bir at 1300 Hours.
+I reached Bir at 13:00 hours.

-- As I went to the office I asked them to provide me temporary room for changing and to freshen up as I had booked camps at BILLING.
+- When I reached there I asked them to provide me temporary room for changing and to freshen up as I had booked camps at BILLING.
 The manager was very generous and the best one at Bir to offer all the activities.
-I got a room with attached washroom wherein I stayed for 1-2 hours.
-The room was just opposite to his office which was best.
+I got a room with an attached washroom wherein I stayed for 1-2 hours.

-- I plugged in my Bose speakers and got some music hitting my ears as I relaxed in the room
+- I plugged in my Bose speakers and relaxed in the room for a while.

-- I left the room at 1400 Hours and as the trek to BILLING had to start at 1500 hours I thought of wandering the upper Bir local market.
-There was not much to look for as all the attraction is at lower Bir (Tibetan colony).
+- I left the room at 14:00 hours as the trek to BILLING had to start at 15:00 hours, I thought of wandering the upper Bir local market.
+There was not much to look for as all the attractions is at lower Bir (Tibetan colony).
 I took the road to Gunehar village for a walk which was peaceful.

-- There were 2-3 more groups which had solo travelers like me.
-As we all met and introduced our self, 2 more deiced to trek with me to Billing while others went on Car.
+- There were 2-3 more groups that had solo travelers like me.
+As we all met and introduced ourselves, 2 more deiced to trek with me to Billing while others went on Car.
 We three along with our guide started the Trek to Billing.

-- We started trek at 1530 Hours.
+- We started the trek at 15:30 Hours.
 The trek was amazing with a stream flowing alongside.
 As we reached halfway walkable path changed to boulders for 1-2 Kms.
-It was a worth trek through the Himalayan forest.
-We stopped 4-5 times with 4-5 min break each time.
+A worth trek through the Himalayan forest.
+We stopped 4-5 times with 4-5 min breaks each time.
 The trek ended on the billing road, 1km before billing.
-Total trek time was 2 hours and 30 mins as we reached billing road at 1800 Hours.
-The average time of the trek is 3 hours-3.5 hours
+Total trek time was 2 hours and 30 mins as we reached billing road at 18:00 hours.
+The average time of the trek is 3-3.5 hours.

-- Our camps were located on side of one of only two dhabas in Billing.
+- Our camps were located on one side of the only two dhabas in Billing.
 The view from Billing was mesmerizing.
 There were 4-5 camps in total at that time as not many people decided to camp.
-As the temperature slowly dipped night sky started to take the center stage.
+As the temperature slowly dipped, the night sky took the center stage.

-- After enjoying music, bonfire, and chicken, around 2200 Hours I dozed off as I was tired.
+- After enjoying music, bonfire, and chicken, around 22:00 hours I dozed off as I was tired.
 The night sky was looking awesome.
-Night walk was also a different experience though a bit dangerous.

 10th April 2016

-- I woke up as usual late around 0745 Hours and saw most of the other guys were already up and ready for paragliding.
-I packed up my Bag, got freshen up and had a walk down the hill to get a feel of the morning at Billing.
+- I woke up as usual late around 07:45 hours and saw most of the other guys were already up and ready for paragliding.
+I packed my bag, got freshen up and had a walk down the hill to get a feel of the morning at Billing.

-- Around 0900 Hours our pilots came from Bir and finally the moment had arrived.
+- Around 09:00 hours our pilots came from Bir and finally the moment had arrived.
 I had a small discussion with my Pilot who had 15 years of experience.
 After 10-15 minutes of conversation, it was time to get harnessed.
-The camera was attached with the harness strings so that it doesn’t fall off.
+The camera was attached to the harness strings so that it doesn’t fall off.
 After checking all the harness it was time to run towards the valley which was tough.
-After pumping myself I said a yes and started running towards the valley.
+After pumping myself I said a yes, and started running towards the valley.

 - Soon I was up in air shouting and enjoying the ride.
-The view was the one which I will never be able to explain.
+The view was the kind that I will never be able to explain.
 You need to go and feel yourself.
-It was like Life is so so so beautiful, it’s just how you look at it.
+It was like life is so so so beautiful, it’s just how you look at it.
 After enjoying my 20 minutes of the ride we descended down to Bir landing site.

 - After doing 2-3 stunts during the descend my ride came to an end.
 Make sure during the descend you pose as there is a photographer down who will be clicking all your photos irrespective of you buy it or not.
 Minimal charges are there if you’re interested in getting photos.